Best Rivers and Lochs for Fishing in Scotland

 Spey Casting tuition can be taught by our SGAIC or AAPGAI qualified casting instructors.
 We can provide transport, accommodation, tackle, and pro-photography on these days.

 If you are looking for reasonably priced and productive salmon fishing in Autumn in Scotland, the River Earn should not be overlooked.
-This is one of the main tributaries of the Tay and has superb runs of Autumn salmon and sea trout.
-It’s the closest salmon river to Gleneagles Hotel.
-There is plenty to do nearby for the non angler, such as the stunning Drummond Gardens.
+Even though, this is a tributary of the Tay, it has superb runs of Autumn salmon and sea trout.
+Additionally, it’s the closest salmon river to Gleneagles Hotel.

-Best Fishing Rivers and Lochs near Glasgow
+Best lochs and rivers near Glasgow

-Best Fly Fishing Rivers near Aberdeen
+Best lochs and rivers near Aberdeen

 A short drive west of Aberdeen there is a stunning fly fishing loch, that is an ideal venue for corporate fishing events and outdoor hospitality.
 There are three private lochs, with good stocks of brown trout and rainbow trout.
 The fishing is safe and easily accessible, in that you can park vehicles right next to the water.

-This would make this an ideal venue for anyone with mobility problems.
+In fact this would make this an ideal venue for anyone with mobility problems.

 Moreover, we have hosted many successful fly fishing days here, mainly for complete beginners and for corporate events.
 The wooden cabin at this venue has a log burning stove and can comfortably accommodate 25 diners.